LiteOnE/Uranus-Bot/README.md

 ```
 Keep in mind that boolean rules work here and '&' will be executed the first and then '|'
-But if you don't want that you may use brackets
+But if you don't want that, you may use brackets
 ```

 ### Brackets

-- '('
-Opening bracket
+- `(` - Opening bracket
-- ')'
-Closing bracket
+- `)` - Closing bracket

 ```
-You can use brackets to define execution order.
+You can use brackets to define execution order
-For example a|b&c - the first b&c will be executed and then a|
+For example a|b&c - b&c will be executed the first and only then a|
 But you may want to execute a|b the first, so you need to use brackets like this: (a|b)&c
 ```